Guide to I-601a

 As Homeland Security makes it more difficult for immigrating individuals to take permanent residence in the U.S., the I 601a processing time has increased.
 Where it historically has been 2 to 5 months, as of 2019 the processing time is over 8 months.
 Properly filling out and filing the paperwork the first time ensures that the process is expedited as possible.
 The counsel of a qualified attorney can assist.

 Filling Out and Filing Form I-601a

 It is necessary to follow the Form I-601a instructions to fully and correctly complete the application.
 Any application that doesn’t meet the filing criteria specified in 8 CFR 212.7(e)(5) or isn’t properly filed with the correct biometric fees will be automatically rejected.
 It is mandatory that Form I-601a is filed separately from any other application.

-There is a checklist available on the last page of the instruction form.
+There is a checklist available on the last page of the form.
 Use it to verify that your application is complete before you file it.

 I-601a Instructions and I-601a Supporting Documents

-Along with the I-601a Instructions, it is wise to review your supporting documentation before you complete and submit your application.
-Unless you are otherwise directed to do so, do not send original documents, and do not submit the instructions or checklist with your application.
+Along with the I-601a Instructions, it is wise to review your I-601a supporting documents before you complete and submit your application.
+Unless you are otherwise directed to do so, do not send original documents, and do not submit the I-601a Instructions or checklist with your application.

 Depending on your particular case, some of the following are necessary I-601a supporting documents, and some may not be.